Oscark45/Solar-system-simulator/README.md

 Next step is putting the Earth on an elliptical orbit and seeing how the varying distance also affects the received solar radiation.
 I'm working on this project every day as a hobby.

 The file localSun.py is the main file and the rest use it.

+The test files are used for testing how well certain setups agree.
+For example Test - Vpython Elliptical.py is used to test an elliptical orbit and an animation of the result is shown.
+Next step is integrating this into the localSun file.